rabbitmq/rabbitmq-website/site/stomp.md

 session.
 A different session that uses `reply-to:/temp-queue/foo` will have a new, distinct queue created.

-The receiving client can obtain the
-(real) reply destination queue name from the `reply-to` header of the `MESSAGE` frame.
+The `/temp-queue/` destination is **not** the name of the destination that the receiving client uses when sending the reply.
+Instead, the receiving client can obtain the (real) reply destination queue name from the `reply-to` header of the `MESSAGE` frame.
+This reply destination name can then be used as the value of the `destination` header in the `SEND` frame sent in reply to the received `MESSAGE`.

-(Then the client can send a reply message to it.)
-Reply destination queue names cannot be inferred from the `/temp-queue/` name.
+Reply destination queue names are opaque and cannot be inferred from the `/temp-queue/` name.

+`SEND` and `SUBSCRIBE` frames **must not** contain `/temp-queue` destinations in the `destination` header.
+Messages cannot be sent to `/temp-queue` destinations, and subscriptions to reply queues are managed automatically.

+#### AMQP Semantics

+Each `/temp-queue/` corresponds to a distinct anonymous, exclusive, auto delete queue.
+As such, there is no need for explicit clean up of reply queues.

 ## Protocol Extensions